NzukisoV/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that displays the result of BREATH to the power LOVE
+script that prints a number with two decimal places, followed by a new line.